lukephelan/web-of-westeros/README.md

 ### Click and Drag

 Given the size of the visualisation, in order to prevent the display from clustering, I wanted to implement the ability to zoom and pan.
-I followed the examples online such as [this one](http://jsfiddle.net/nrabinowitz/QMKm3/).
+I followed examples online such as [this one](http://jsfiddle.net/nrabinowitz/QMKm3/).
 In this example you will notice that when you click and hold on the background, you can pan the graph.
 However, when you click on a node and drag, only the node